 If the accused parent loses custody or has only limited visitation with the child, he or she may also have to pay more spousal support.
 When the court is dividing property, and one parent has already been awarded temporary possession of the home and has custody, due to the temporary restraining order against the accused parent, the court may award the home to the parent with custody in order to provide the children with stability.Consult a Skilled Domestic Violence Lawyer in Monmouth County

-At Goldstein Law Group, our Monmouth County domestic violence attorneys understand how difficult it can be for families to recover from these situations.
+At Goldstein Law Group, we understand how difficult it can be for families to recover from these situations.
 Domestic violence charges can have an impact on the rest of your divorce proceedings.
 Whether you have been accused of domestic violence or have been hurt by an abusive spouse, our family law attorneys can help you understand your options.
-We serve people in communities such as Rumson, Red Bank, and Old Bridge.
-Contact us at 732-967-6777 or via our online form for a free consultation.
+Our Monmouth County domestic violence attorneys serve people in communities such as Rumson, Red Bank, and Old Bridge.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation*.